I always try and share the best moments from my grading suite but in the real world it’s not always fun and games.

 Once I swapped over to using my ears to listen and follow his techniques rather than being stubborn and using my video knowledge things went amazingly well instantly.

-One example of this was his approach to contrast:
+One example of this was his approach to contrast.
+He wanted me to:

 Obviously, we know that there are far faster ways to achieve the end result but if it keeps our client happy why not!